 Staffing

 “Global activities are simplified and encouraged by trade amongst nations.”
 A global organization needs a transnational human resource management system that makes decisions from a global perspective and includes managers from different countries.
 The influence of the host country’s culture should also be taken into consideration when determining human resource needs.
-As a result, Wal-Mart will work closely with the Bharti Group to understand the laws of the host country and the unique needs of all associates.
+As a result, Wal-Mart will work closely with the Bharti Enterprise to understand the laws of the host country and the unique needs of all associates.

 Companies hire different categories of associates in the international business environment.
 Parent country nationals are those who are born and work in the country where the organization has its headquarters; host country nationals are those who are native to the host country in which the company operates and third party nationals are those who are citizens to neither the host or parent country (International Business Environment, 2012).